 The Company is managed based on a mechanism in which each Strategic Business Unit (SBU) formulates and executes its own business strategies.
 Accordingly, it is my understanding that the role of CEO is to execute portfolio management of the HOYA Group as a whole in view of the continuity of the company as a matter of top priority.
-Continuing to position the Life Care segment, which has accounted for more than half of consolidated sales, as a growth segment, I strive to promote growth in this field as well as to maintain revenues in the Information Technology segment, and I am committed to steering the Company to attain long-term growth amid the dramatic changes in the global situation by creating an execution structure that can withstand the changes.
+Continuing to position the Life Care segment, which has accounted for approximately two-thirds of consolidated sales, as a growth segment, I strive to promote growth in this field as well as to maintain revenues in the Information Technology segment, and I am committed to steering the Company with a sense of speed to attain long-term growth amid the dramatic changes in the global situation by creating an execution structure that can withstand the changes.